Unbounded: Object-Boundary Interaction in Mixed Reality: Demonstration

-\FlexFigure{figures/ex5-4.png}{fig:sound} {Acoustic Partition.
-When outdoor noise becomes distracting, users can pull out an acoustic partition from a gap along the windowsill to block sound, creating a quieter workspace on their side.} {An acoustic partition is pulled up from a windowsill gap to reduce noise while remaining semi-transparent.}
+\mySubsub{ Example 5: Acoustic Partition} When outdoor noise becomes distracting, users can pull out an acoustic partition from a seam along the windowsill to block sound, creating a quieter workspace on their side.